sampaioestudos/taime/README.md

     *   Click "Create Credentials" and select "OAuth client ID".
     *   Configure the consent screen (choose "External" and provide required info).
     *   Select "Web application" as the application type.
-    *   Under "Authorized JavaScript origins", add your local and deployed URLs (e.g., `http://localhost:5173` and your Vercel URL).
+    *   Under "Authorized JavaScript origins", add your local and deployed URLs (e.g., `http://localhost:5173` and `https://www.taime.online`).
     *   Click "Create".
 You will be given a **Client ID** and a standard **API Key** (if you don't have one).

 4.  **Set Up the App:**